United States Secret Service Uniformed Division: History

 Established in 1922 as the White House Police, this organization was fully integrated into the Secret Service in 1930.
 In 1970, the protection of foreign diplomatic missions was added to the force's responsibilities, and its name was changed to the Executive Protective Service.
 The name United States Secret Service Uniformed Division was adopted in 1977.

 In 1970, Phyllis Shantz became the first female officer sworn into the United States Secret Service Uniformed Division, then called the Executive Protective Service.
 In 1971, the first five official female Special Agents were sworn in - Laurie Anderson, Sue Baker, Kathryn Clark, Holly Hufschmidt, and Phyllis Shantz.

 With more than 1,300 officers as of 2010, the Uniformed Division is responsible for security at the White House Complex; the vice president's residence; the Department of the Treasury (as part of the White House Complex); and foreign diplomatic missions in the District of Columbia area.
 Uniformed Division officers carry out their protective responsibilities through a network of fixed security posts, foot, bicycle, vehicular and motorcycle patrols.

 Organization

-The Uniformed Division has four branches: the White House Branch, the Foreign Missions Branch, the Naval Observatory Branch and the Special Operations Branch.
+The Uniformed Division has three branches: the White House Branch, the Foreign Missions Branch and the Naval Observatory Branch supplemented by the Special Operations Division.
 Together they provide protection for the following: the president, vice president, and their immediate families; presidential candidates; the White House Complex; the Vice President's Residence; the main Treasury Department building and its annex facility; and foreign diplomatic missions in the Washington, D.C., metropolitan area.

-Officers are responsible for providing additional support to the Secret Service's protective mission through the following five Special Operations Branch units:
+Officers are responsible for providing additional support to the Secret Service's protective mission through the following Special Operations Division units: